 Couples Counselling

-Interpersonal conflict is usually the precursor to a couple deciding to go to therapy.
-Couples may also attend therapy to strengthen a good relationship or to gain a deeper understanding of your spouse or partner.
-Issues that can be explored include the way your parent’s relationship or your past relationships have affected your expectations of a current partner or spouse including their style of relating.
+Interpersonal conflict is usually the precursor for a couple deciding to go to therapy.
+None the less, couples may also attend therapy to strengthen a good relationship or to gain a deeper understanding of your spouse or partner.
+One significant issue that can be explored in couples therapy is the way that each of your parent’s relationships have affected your expectations of each other.
+Likewise you can examine how your past relationships have affected your expectations of each other.

 The Gottman Method is a popular and highly effective style of couples counselling that advocates for reducing negative responses and replacing them with positive ones.
 A Psychodynamic approach to couples therapy is very helpful for looking at the relational dynamics between spouses, including what a couple projects on to each other in their relationship.